6aru/dotfiles/README.md

 ### 🌟 Showcase

-This animation gives a quick overview of my setup in action, showcasing my favorite tools and themes.
+This animation gives a quick overview of my setup in action, highlighting the speed and efficiency of a tiling window manager.

 ![My Dotfiles in action](https://i.imgur.com/your-main-showcase-gif.gif)